rneto/rafaelneto-dev-blog-vuepress/blog/_en/_posts/authorization-flows-oauth-2-0-openid-connect.md

 ### Key concepts

-- **Client ID**: Identifies the client (application) at the authorization server.
+- _Client ID_: Identifies the client (application) at the authorization server.
-- **Client secret**: The password/private key that only the client and de authorization server know.
+- _Client secret_: The password/private key that only the client and de authorization server know.
-- **Authorization code**: Is a temporary code returned by the authentication server and used with the client secret by the application to exchange for the access token and the ID token.
+- _Authorization code_: Is a temporary code returned by the authentication server and used with the client secret by the application to exchange for the access token and the ID token.
-- **Access token**: It is the key the client will use to request data from the resource server.
+- _Access token_: It is the key the client will use to request data from the resource server.
-- **ID token**: It is the user profile information returned securely by the authentication server in JWT format.
+- _ID token_: It is the user profile information returned securely by the authentication server in JWT format.
 Could be extended calling the _user_info_ endpoint and must be checked by client to ensure that the _aud_ (audience, i.e. client) matches its _client_id_ and _iss_ (issuing authority) matches the domain (or sub-domain) of the issuer of the _client_id_.
-- **Access token**: It is an OAuth string used in a token-based authorization system to make requests to allow an application to access an API or resource server.
-They are the ones that are used as _**Bearer tokens**_.
+- _Access token_: It is an OAuth string used in a token-based authorization system to make requests to allow an application to access an API or resource server.
+They are the ones that are used as _Bearer tokens_.
-- **Refresh token**: It's a special token returned during the authentication code exchange and provides to the client the possibility to have continuous access to the resources while the user is not using the application.
+- _Refresh token_: It's a special token returned during the authentication code exchange and provides to the client the possibility to have continuous access to the resources while the user is not using the application.
 It allows an application to obtain a new access token without prompting the user via the refresh token flow.
-When used in the front channel to refresh the access token, it's protected by a HTTP Only cookies or using a new technique called _Refresh Token Rotation_ where a new refresh token is generated with each request. **A refresh token can compromise the app security allowing someone connect to the system.**
+When used in the front channel to refresh the access token, it's protected by a HTTP Only cookies or using a new technique called _Refresh Token Rotation_ where a new refresh token is generated with each request. _A refresh token can compromise the app security allowing someone connect to the system._
-- **Scopes**: Token access grants access to do specific things and scopes is the way of define with a granular way, how the client (application) requests that access (read email, write email, delete photo, etc).
+- _Scopes_: Token access grants access to do specific things and scopes is the way of define with a granular way, how the client (application) requests that access (read email, write email, delete photo, etc).
 Is the mechanism used to limit the access to a user's data from a application.
-- **_opendid_ scope**: With this scope, the OAuth 2.0 request, turns into an OpenID Connect request.
+- _opendid_ scope: With this scope, the OAuth 2.0 request, turns into an OpenID Connect request.
 It means that the client is requesting an identifier (_id_) for the user.
 Others importants OpenID Connect scopes are:
   - _profile_: returns the profile information (defined by the server and the user) as first name, last name or picture.
   - _email_: returns the user email.
   - _address_: the user address.